 ?>

-Now hit CTRL+X and enter “Y” and hit the Enter key for saving the file.
+Now hit CTRL+X enter “Y” and hit the Enter key to save the file.

 After saving the file, you need to open your IP address in this format https://your-ip-address/test.php

-If your browser window looks like that and showing PHP version and other details, that means your installation is successful.
+If your browser window looks like that and shows the PHP version and other details, that means your installation is successful.

-You can also use the command for checking that, is your Apache server is working or not?
+You can also use the command to check that, is your Apache server is working or not.

 WordPress requires a database in the backend for managing all the data in structural table format.
 In this case, MySQL or MariaDB is one of the best choices for the WordPress database.